 With kitchen scissors, cut the vanilla bean in half lengthwise, leaving about an inch connected (not cut) at one end.
 (Does that vanilla bean look like a worm or what?)
 Combine the vodka and rum.
 Using either a funnel or a measuring cup with a pouring spout, add alcohol to the washed and dried vanilla jar.

 Push cut vanilla bean down into jar.
 Close lid tightly.
 That is it, people!!!
 Could anything be simpler?
 Add twine, raffia or ribbon, and stick on a pretty hand-lettered or printed label if you choose (and particularly if you are planning to give your jars as gifts).
 Store the jars for two months in a cool, dry place (like your kitchen cabinets, away from your oven).
 Occasionally, reach in and shake the jar a bit.
 The extract will be ready in two months, and will remain good for years.
 (If 2 ounces of vanilla extract lasts years, you aren’t making enough cookies!)
 In the meantime, keep collecting vanilla bottles from your friends, neighbors, and family, and make more–for yourself, and for gifts.
 Re-use the jars you keep–always have one jar ready to use while another jar is maturing.
-Never run out of vanilla again!
+Never run out of vanilla again! :heart:

 1. The recipe can be easily adjusted according to the size of bottles you have available.